 Shall keep an accurate record of the proceedings of both the Association and Board of Directors meetings.

-Shall prepare, certify and sign all orders to the Associations Treasurer, when directed to do so by proper authority.
+Shall prepare, certify and sign all orders to the Associations’ Treasurer, when directed to do so by proper authority.

 Shall notify the Board of Directors of all board meetings.